TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/BeforeRecordDownloadPresetsAreDisplayedEvent.rst

 the :guilabel:`Web > List` module.

 See :confval:`mod.web_list.downloadPresets <t3tsconfig:mod-web-list-downloadpresets>`
-On how to configure download presets.
+on how to configure download presets.

 Note that the event is dispatched for one specific database table name.
 If an event listener is created to attach presets to different tables, the